pradpant/AWSDeepRacer/README.md

 Number of epochs	10

+#You can see the Source code at <a href="https://github.com/pradpant/AWSDeepRacer/tree/projectModel1">Project Model 1 </a>.

-#You can see the Source code at <a href="https://github.com/pradpant/AWSDeepRacer/tree/project">Project Branch </a>.
+#You can see the Source code at <a href="https://github.com/pradpant/AWSDeepRacer/tree/projectModel2">Project Model 2 </a>.